 President Jimmy Carter issued the first Presidential Proclamation declaring the week of March 8th, 1980 as National Women’s History Week.
 The next year, U.S. Congress passed public law 97-28 which recognized seven days in March 1982 as “Women’s History Week.”
 In 1987, the National Women’s History Project successfully petitioned Congress to designate March as Women’s History Month.
 Since 1995, Presidents have issued annual proclamations designating March as a time for emphasizing women’s contributions to our nation’s history and recognizing their achievements.

-May: Asian American and Pacific Islander Heritage Month
+May: Asian American, Native Hawaiian and Pacific Islander Heritage Month

 Authority: Title 36, U.S. Code, Section 102

-This observance honors the determination of Asian American and Pacific Islanders (AAPI) and celebrates all they have given to building our great nation along with their rich history and culture.
-The AAPI community encompasses more than 50 ethnic/language groups.
+This observance honors the determination of Asian American, Native Hawaiian and Pacific Islanders (AAPI) and celebrates all they have given to building our great nation along with their rich history and culture.
+The AANHPI community encompasses more than 50 ethnic/language groups.
 The observance began in 1979 as Asian Heritage Week which was established by congressional proclamation.
 President George H.W.
 Bush designated May 1990 as the first Asian/Pacific American Heritage Month.
 Two years later in 1992, U.S. Congress officially designated May as Asian American and Pacific Islander Heritage Month.

 May signifies two important events in AAPI history: the first Japanese immigrant arrived in the U.S. on May 7, 1843, and the transcontinental railroad was completed on May 10, 1869.
 This initiative involved more than 20,000 Chinese workers.

-June: Lesbian, Gay, Bisexual and Transgender Pride Month
+June: Lesbian, Gay, Bisexual and Transgender and other (LGBTQ+) Pride Month

 Authority: Presidential Proclamation Issued Annually